pubnub/pubnub-design-patterns/_posts/2015-03-05-Inbound-Channel-Pattern.markdown

 {
     message_id: 10001,
     author: "user_a",
-    content: "What are you doing this weekend?"
+    content: "What are you doing this weekend?",
 	timestamp: 1425244035
 }
 {% endhighlight %}